giovanniboscu/continuous-section-field/cuf/I-Shape/readme.md

 <img width="1267" height="488" alt="immagine" src="https://github.com/user-attachments/assets/ad73144d-3579-4511-9604-66471f88a2ff" />
 </p>

 ### Problem

-The **problem** describes how the beam is loaded and constrained.
+The **problem** defines how the beam is loaded and constrained.

+The same loading and boundary-condition scheme is used for both the prismatic and tapered geometries.

+A **transverse surface load with a half-wave sinusoidal variation along the beam axis** is applied to the lower flange.
+The corresponding boundary conditions define the support conditions at the ends of the beam.

-It is implemented in Python and referenced through a YAML file.
-Once defined, the same problem implementation can be reused across different models and analysis cases without rewriting the loading and boundary-condition logic.
+The problem is implemented separately from the section geometry and is referenced through the YAML file.
+This allows the same loading and boundary-condition definition to be applied to different beam geometries without rewriting the problem.

-It defines:

-- the applied loads;
-- their spatial distribution;
-- the boundary conditions.

 The problem therefore answers the question: **what is done to the beam?**